TheTexta/obsidian-main/Bond Strength.md

 bond strength is dependent on size and charge of a molecule.
+In general, higher [[electronegativity]] differences also increase the bond strength of a molecule.